derricky/nobul-mobile-template/README.md

 ## noBul Media Mobile Project Template
 An ionic starter project with a gulp toolchain

-Heads-up: There is now also a [Yeoman Generator](https://github.com/tmaximini/generator-ionic-gulp) available for this seed.

 ## Features

 * Gulp jobs for development, building, emulating and running your app